QASS/matplotlib-qml/README.md

 ```python
 self._event_handler.emit(EventTypes.PLOT_DATA_CHANGED)
 ```
 Note that you create a lot of overhead if you emit events directly too often.
+The cycle length of each timer can be adjusted in the `Figure` Propertys `shortTimerInterval` and `longTimerInterval`.
+They will default to `shortTimerInterval = 20` and `longTimerInterval = 100` (values in ms) if not provided.

 # How to write a plugin <a name="how-to-write-a-plugin"/>